 - Do not disable Network Level Authentication (NLA), as it offers an extra authentication level.
 Enable it, if it wasn’t already.

 - Change the RDP port so port-scanners looking for open RDP ports will miss yours.
 By default, the server listens on port 3389 for both TCP and UDP.
+Changing the port will not stop a determined attacker, but it will stop you from showing up on a list of probably easy targets.

 - Limit the users to those that really need it.
 I will explain this in more detail below, as this can’t be done from the Remote Desktop settings but requires security policies.